-3.230.If an undertaking chooses to use a closed formulae approximation approach for the time horizon, it is important that national competent authorities form a view on how the undertaking understands all the underlying assumptions and that all the considerations mentioned in Guideline 31 are explicitly included in the closed formulaic derivation by the undertaking.
+5.234.
+If an undertaking chooses to use a closed formulae approximation approach for the time horizon, it is important that national competent authorities form a view on how the undertaking understands all the underlying assumptions and that all the considerations mentioned in Guideline 31 are explicitly included in the closed formulaic derivation by the undertaking.
 In particular national competent authorities take into account that, if the undertaking is using a longer time horizon and then interpolating to one year, it would want to consider solvency not only at the final period, but also at intermediate periods as well.
 For example, the validity of square root adjustments for time horizon as commonly used for value at risk approximation would need to be explained in terms of the considerations mentioned above.

-3.231.
+5.235.
 When an undertaking plans to use closed formulae, for example a financial model, national competent authorities form a view on how the undertaking demonstrates that the assumptions inherent in the formulae are credible and valid under stressed conditions.
 For example, in the case that assumptions of volatility and dependency tend to break down in periods of stress, national competent authorities form a view on how the undertaking ensures that the models used for approximations remain reliable.
 An undertaking may intend to use, for internal purposes, a different approach to risk margin to the one referred to in Solvency II, or develop an approximate approach to determine the required risk margin.
 Sometimes the undertaking may use derived functional forms to do either of these.
 In which case, it is important that national competent authorities form a view on how the undertaking makes clear the underlying assumptions under normal conditions and tests the assumptions for continued credibility under stressed conditions.

-Guideline 35 - Management actions
+Guideline 34 - Management actions

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, where it chooses in its internal model a time horizon longer than one year, will take into account management actions in the context of the Solvency Capital Requirement calculation, and will ensure that such management actions will occur and will have effects on the balance sheet for solvency purposes between t=0 and t=1, and will reasonably be expected to be implemented.
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, where it chooses in its internal model a time period longer than one year, takes into account management actions in the context of the Solvency Capital Requirement calculation, and ensures that such management actions are modelled in a realistic and reasonable way and have effects on the balance sheet for solvency purposes between t=0 and t=1.

-National competent authorities should form a view on how the insurance or reinsurance undertaking ensures that the general principles about the valuation of assets and liabilities will hold at t=1.
+National competent authorities should form a view on how the insurance or reinsurance undertaking ensures that the general principles about the valuation of assets and liabilities hold at t=1 when considering management actions effects on the balance sheet for solvency purposes for the purpose of this Guideline.

-- 3.232.National competent authorities take into account that, even if the chosen time horizon is longer than one year, management actions could be taken into account in the context of the Solvency Capital Requirements calculation as long as they occur and have effects between t=0 and t=1, and can reasonably be expected to be implemented.
+5.236.
+National competent authorities take into account that, even if the chosen time horizon is longer than one year, management actions could be taken into account in the context of the Solvency Capital Requirements calculation as long as they occur and have effects between t=0 and t=1, and can reasonably be expected to be implemented.
 At t=1, the general principles about the valuation of assets and liabilities hold.
 For example if hedges are used over a long time period and it is assumed that they would be renewed at expiration date, it may still not be possible to take them into account on the one year horizon, especially if an expiry date falls within that period.
-This is because renewing hedges may not be cost effective or bears a large carry-over cost under stressed conditions. - 3.233.Likewise, when extrapolating from shorter time periods, attention would be given to the cost and availability of risk mitigating measures over the longer time period.
+This is because renewing hedges may not be cost effective or bears a large carry-over cost under stressed conditions.

+5.237.Likewise, when extrapolating from shorter time periods, attention would be given to the cost and availability of risk mitigating measures over the longer time period.

-Guideline 36 - Multiple approximations
+Guideline 35 - Multiple approximations